-When the macro stops, a full-span spectrum trace (Figure 7) will appear in Trace A (green).
+When the macro continues, a full-span spectrum trace (Figure 7) will appear in Trace A (yellow).
 It shows the desired signal plus any unwanted signals.
-Superimposed is an orange Trace C showing boxes for each exposure zone frequency range.
+Superimposed is a red Trace B showing boxes for each exposure zone frequency range.
 Any unwanted signal falling inside the zone box is a source of alias interference.
-If the height of any box is higher than the orange reference line, the power in that zone is greater than the $-40~\mathrm{dBc}$ threshold of interference.
+If the height of any box is higher than the yellow reference line, the power in that zone is greater than the -40 dBc threshold of interference.

 Click Yes in the checker dialog box to return to the original measurement setup.
 Click No for further examination of the out-of-band signals.
-You can return to the original measurement setup by clicking the Recall Setup After Alias Check macro icon.
+You can return to the original measurement setup by clicking on Utilities> Macros... and then the Recall Setup After Alias Check macro and the Build & Run button.
+You may also run the RecallSetupAfterAliasCheck macro by clicking on the macro name in the macro window.

 Figure 7.
 Alias Exposure Zone Checker results.
-The desired signal is at 150 MHz and an out-of-band signal is at -35 dBc and 642 MHz.
-The unwanted signal in the second alias zone is 5 dB above the -40 dBc threshold line.
+The desired signal is at 2.38 GHz.
+The unwanted signal in the fifth alias zone at 5.62 GHz is over 5 dB above the threshold line, shown in yellow here.